-Section I Module No. Content Hours Weightage in % 1.
-Introduction to Computers Programming: Introduction to programs, its significance, classification of programming language, Selection of a programming language, Flow Charts and Algorithms.
-04 10 2.
-Introduction to Constants, Variables and Data Types: Features of C Language, the Structure of C Program, Types of Errors, Debugging, Tracing the Execution of the Program, Watching Variables Values in Memory.
-Character Set, C Tokens, Keyword and Identifiers, Constants and Variables, Data Types - Declaration and Initialization, User Define Type Declarations - Typedef, Enum, Basic Input, and Output Operations, Symbolic Constants, Overflow and Underflow of Data.
-07 15 3.
-Operators, Expressions, and Managing I/O Operations: Introduction to Operators and its Types, Evaluation of Expressions, Precedence of Arithmetic Operators, Type Conversions in Expressions, Operator Precedence and Associatively.
+Section I Module No. Content Hours Weightage in % Introduction to Computers Programming: 10.
+Introduction to programs, its significance, classification of programming 04 10 101 language, Selection of a programming language, Flow Charts and 01 10 Algorithms.
+Introduction to Constants, Variables and Data Types: Features of C Language, the Structure of C Program, Types of Errors, 11.
+Debugging, Tracing the Execution of the Program, Watching Variables 0.6 Values in Memory.
+Character Set, C Tokens, Keyword and Identifiers, 06 15 Constants and Variables, Data Types - Declaration and Initialization, User Define Type Declarations - Typedef, Enum, Basic Input, and Output Operations, Symbolic Constants, Overflow and Underflow of Data.
+Operators, Expressions, and Managing I/O Operations: 10 Introduction to Operators and its Types, Evaluation of Expressions, 05 10 12.
+Precedence of Arithmetic Operators, Type Conversions in Expressions, 05 10 Operator Precedence and Associatively.
 Introduction to Reading a Character, Writing a Character, Formatted Input and Output.
-05 10 4.
-Conditional Statements: Decision Making & Branching: Decision Making with If and If - else Statements, Nesting of If-else Statements, The Switch and go-to statements, Ternary (?:) Operator.
-Looping: The while Statement, The Break Statement & The Do.
+Conditional Statements: Decision Making & Branching: Decision Making with If and If - else 13.
+Statements, Nesting of If-else Statements, The Switch and go-to statements, Ternary (?:) Operator.
+Looping: The while Statement, The 07 15 Break Statement & The Do.
 While loop, The FOR loop, Jump within loops - Programs.
+Section II

-06 15 Section II Module No. Content Hours Weightage in % 5.
+Module No. Content Hours Weightage in % 14.
 Arrays: Introduction, One-dimensional Arrays, Two-dimensional Arrays, Concept of Multidimensional Arrays.
-06 15 6.
-Strings: Declaring and Initializing String Variables, Arithmetic Operations on 05 12

-Characters, Putting Strings Together, Comparison of Two Strings, String Handling Functions.
-7. User-Defined Functions: Concepts of User-defined Functions, Prototypes, function Definition, Parameters, Parameter Passing, Calling a Function, Recursive Function.
-06 13 8.
-Pointers: Introduction to Pointers, Declaration and initialization of pointers, Pointer to pointer, pointer and array, pointer to array, array to pointer, function returning pointer.
-06 10 TOTAL 45 100
+05 12 15.
+Strings: Declaring and Initializing String Variables, Arithmetic Operations on Characters, Putting Strings Together, Comparison of Two Strings, String Handling Functions.
+04 10 16.
+User-Defined Functions: Concepts of User-defined Functions, Prototypes, function Definition, Parameters, Parameter Passing, Calling a Function, Recursive Function.
+04 10 TOTAL 45 100

-Sr. No. Name of Practical Hours 1.
-Draw Flow Chart and write algorithm for at least five problems.
-02 2.
+Sr. No. Name of Practical Hours 10.
+Introduction to Unix Commands (creating a folder, creating a file, deleting a file, 02 renaming files, copy a file from one location to another, listing entire directories and files, list directories, listing files, moving files from one location to another) 11.
 Introduction to C programming environment, compiler, Linker, loader, and editor.
-02 3.
-Write programs to implement basic elements of C programming (different input functions, different output functions, different data types, and different operators) 04 4.
-Write programs to implement control structures (if statement, if-else statement, nested if-else statement, switch statement, break statement, goto statement) 04 5.
-Write programs to implement looping constructs (for loop, while loop, do-while and nested for loop) 04 6.
-Write programs to implement arrays.
-(1-D array, and 2-D array) 04 7.
-Write programs to implement strings. (input, output, different string inbuilt functions) 02 8.
-Write programs to implement user-defined functions. (function with/without return type, function with/without argument, function and array) 04 9.
-Write programs to implement recursive function.
-02 10.
-Write programs to implement pointers.
-02 TOTAL 30
+02 12.
+Working with basic elements of C languages (different input functions, different 06 output functions, different data types, and different operators) 13.
+Working with C control structures (if statement, if-else statement, nested if-else 06 statement, switch statement, break statement, goto statement) 14.
+Working with C looping constructs (for loop, while loop, do-while and nested for loop) 10 15.
+Working with the array in C (1-D array, and 2-D array) 04 16.
+Working with strings in C (input, output, different string inbuilt functions) 04 17.
+Working with user-defined functions in C (function with/without return type, 06 function with/without argument, function and array) 18.
+Working with recursive function in C 02 TOTAL 60